logsmith/log-flume/Readme.md

 wp logflume check_credentials
 ```

-#### 5. If the check is successfull, you can start the log flume setup:
+#### 5. If the check is successful, you can start the log flume setup:

 ```
-wp logflume setup <bucket_name>
+wp logflume create_bucket <bucket_name>
 ```

 `bucket_name` is usually the address of the site you are currently working on ('website.local')

 You will also be asked `Create bucket? [y/n]` - supply 'y' if this is a fresh setup.
-Select N
+Select N to not do that.

 #### 6. Time to sync!